How to write norm symbol in LaTeX like ||v||?

 Output :

-Use physics package for norm symbol in LaTeX
+Using the physics package for the norm symbol

 \documentclass{article}